SOFTWARE DEVELOPMENT

 Hybrid apps are often distributed through app stores, providing users with a native-like experience while still being able to update content easily without going through the app store submission process.
 However, while they can be cost-effective and quicker to market, hybrid apps may sometimes face limitations in performance and user experience compared to fully native applications, particularly for resource-intensive tasks.

-Progressive Web Apps (PWAs), on the other hand, are web applications that leverage modern web capabilities to deliver an app-like experience directly through a web browser.
+Progressive Web Apps (PWAs) are web applications that leverage modern web capabilities to deliver an app-like experience directly through a web browser.
 They are designed to be fast, reliable, and engaging, providing features such as offline access, push notifications, and background synchronization, which are typically associated with native apps.

 PWAs are built using standard web technologies like HTML, CSS, and JavaScript, allowing them to work on any device with a compatible browser without needing installation from an app store.
 Their responsiveness ensures they adapt seamlessly to various screen sizes and resolutions, enhancing user experience across desktops and mobile devices.